getiria-onsongo/itallic-public/README.md

 ### Prepare working environment

 Create a conda environment for data cleaning and install ITALLIC in that environment.
-The command below uses "DataCleaning" and specifies use of Python version 3.8 You can give your environment a different name but we recommend sticking with Python 3.8.
-Any Python 3 version should work but since we tested our software on version 3.8, we recommend using the same Python version.
+The command below uses "DataCleaning" as the environment name and Python 3.8 as the Python version to use.
+You can use a different name for your conda environment but we recommend sticking with Python 3.8.
+Any Python 3 version should work but since ITALLIC was tested on Python version 3.8, we recommend using the same Python version.

 * Create conda environment.